-George Floyd death: Minneapolis city council pledges to disband police department
+George Floyd death: Minneapolis City Council pledges to disband police department

 Black Lives Matter demonstrators march during a rally on Sunday in Santee, California in the 13th day of protests since George Floyd died in Minneapolis police custody on May 25th.
 Photograph: Sandy Huffaker/Getty Images

-The pledge from the Minneapolis city council comes after four of its officers face charges over the death of the 42 year old after he was arrested on May 25th.
-Footage filmed by a passer-by shows one of the policeman pressing his knee on the detainee’s neck for more than eight minutes as he lay handcuffed on the curb.
-The president of the council Lisa Bender announced the move on Sunday.
+The pledge from Minneapolis City Council comes as four of its officers face charges over the death of Mr Floyd (42) after he was arrested on May 25th.
+Footage filmed by a passer-by shows one of the policeman pressing his knee on the detainee’s neck for more than eight minutes as he lay handcuffed on the kerb.
+The president of the council, Lisa Bender, announced the move on Sunday.

 “Our efforts at incremental reform have failed,” she said of the city’s police department at a community meeting.

-It is not clear when the changes to the Minneapolis police system will happen, and the city’s mayor Jacob Frey has said he opposes the idea.
-The state of Minnesota opened a civil rights investigation into the Minneapolis police department last week, following years of complaints against the department.
+It is not clear when the changes to the Minneapolis police system will happen, and the city’s mayor Jacob Frey has said he opposes the disbandment.
+The state of Minnesota opened a civil rights investigation into the Minneapolis police department last week, following years of complaints.

 In Washington, the phrase was added to a huge mural painted across several blocks of 16th street close to the White House last week.